HyprCandy/hyprcandyinstall/README.md

 ```shell
 chmod +x Hyprcandy_installer.sh && ./Hyprcandy_installer.sh
 ```
-The script can also be rerun to change between Fish and Zsh although for Zsh you'll need to delete the ".hyprcandy" folder in order for the default .zshrc file to be reloaded
+The script can also be rerun to change between Fish and Zsh, restore default dotfiles settings or update dotfiles but it's recommended to git clone a fresh script.